ptlis/conneg/basics.md

 Variants of the same resource may vary by language, character encoding, mime type or encoding; the important concept is that these variations do not affect the content of the resource but merely it's representation.

+For example, if the same image saved as PNG and JPEG would be variants for this purpose.

 ## Quality Factors

-Quality factors are used to indicate preferences for particular variant of a resource, they range from 1 for the ideal representation to 0 for a completely degraded representation of the resource.
+Quality factors are used to describe variant preferences, having a range from 1 (for the ideal representation) to 0 (for a completely degraded representation of the resource).
+Thee steps between are used to indicate varying levels of preference.

 [RFC2295 Sec 5.3](http://tools.ietf.org/html/rfc2295#section-5.3) provides a guide to assigning quality factors:

 ~~~markdown
 1.000  perfect representation